RolandNaijuka/step_internship_portfolio/README.md

 # Google Student Training in Engineering Program
-This repo contains Roland Naijuka's portfolio and STEP projects.
+This repo contains Roland Naijuka's portfolio as part of the  STEP  Program at Google.
-This repo contains the projects you'll work on for the first half of STEP.

 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.
-This repo contains Roland Naijuka's portfolio as part of the  STEP  Program at Google.

 To get started: